 She believes dance education can teach early learners to practice what is usually reserved for older students in other academic subjects.
 In addition, dance gives the freedom and permission for students to question and explore, “What if?”
 “What if I send my ribs this way?”
 The movement is endless during her classes and beyond.

-Dance classes are schedule for once a week with 15 to 20 minute sessions.
+Dance classes are schedule for once a week with differing session lengths depending on age.

 Benefits of Dancing For Our Brain Health